02 Single Values

 Single value and stat panels in Grafana.

-• Create Stat panels for prominent value display
+• Create stat panels for prominent value display with an optional sparkline

 Prerequisites